lmondada/dphil-thesis/content/02_quantum/01_compilation.md

 Unlike classical computing
-where silicon-based transistors have become the definitive physical foundation for all electronic chips, the search for the most scalable and reliable technology for quantum computing is ongoing -- and doubtless one of the most burning questions for the nascent industry.
+where silicon-based transistors have become the definitive physical foundation for all electronic chips, the search for the most scalable and reliable technology for quantum computing is ongoing---and doubtless one of the most burning questions for the nascent industry.

 Quantum hardware designs are dictated on the one hand by the choice of the